Iwaslazkis/stag-escapades/src/client/script.md

 #PICTURE: puzzloonie

 #Happy
-He likes to spend his time on tables in schools around sharp objects
+He likes to spend his time on tables in school classrooms

 #Devastated
 He got popped!
 OH NO